meliao/osdc_support/pdc.rst

 EXAMPLE:   Using Python's boto package to interact with S3
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-One way users can interact with the object storage via S3 is by using the Python boto package.
+Another way users can interact with the object storage via S3 is by using the Python boto package.

 Below is an example Python script for working with S3.
 Generally, you will want to use the ephemeral mnt of your vm as your primary working directory.
-In the example script below you will need to update the access_key and secret_key variables to the values in the s3creds.txt file.
+In the example script below you will need to update the access_key and secret_key variables to the values in the s3creds.txt file, and the gateway variable to the correct gateway.

 .. code-block:: bash